AaronEatonCom/goodrx-hello/README.md

 Run 'launch.sh' to deploy. *(This requires terraform to be installed and appropriate aws credentials configured.).*

+Terraform will output the ELB Id and ELB Dns Name.

 ## App

 A python app which responds to '/hello/<name>'' and returns "Hello, <name>."